 The kettlebell swing is a fundamental move that targets your glutes, hamstrings, core, and shoulders.
 Start by standing with your feet hip-width apart, holding the kettlebell with both hands in front of you.
 Hinge at the hips, slightly bending your knees, and swing the kettlebell between your legs.
 Then, thrust your hips forward, using the momentum to swing the kettlebell up to shoulder height.
 Remember to keep your core engaged and your back flat.

 The swing is fantastic for building explosive power and endurance.
 It’s a full-body workout that enhances your cardiovascular fitness while strengthening your posterior chain.
 Plus, it’s a great calorie burner, making it ideal for fat loss.
+A great exercise from this group to master is the Russian kettlebell swing.
+Learn how to perform it correctly.

 The kettlebell goblet squat